 The books I’ve chosen reflect a version of my own family history.
 Yoko’s Paper Cranes by Rosemary Wells is lushly illustrated with nods to Hiroshige’s iconic block prints called ukiyo-e.
 Allen Say is another favorite author of mine and his chapter book reflects his personal story of a young aristocratic boy who is determined to learn cartooning from a famous artist in The Inn-Keeper’s Apprentice.
-Both books traverse between two worlds, which I think, reflects the simultaneous push-pulls of the history of Japan with respect to the United States.
+Both books traverse between two worlds, which I think, reflect the simultaneous push-pulls of the history of Japan with respect to the United States.
 In the case of Yoko’s Paper Cranes, the two worlds are the distance between the United States and Japan.
-In The Inn-Keeper’s Apprentice, there is also the two different worlds of pre and post war Japan.
+In The Inn-Keeper’s Apprentice, there are also the two different worlds of pre and post-war Japan.

 My Family History (Daimyo versus Samurai)

 My own family history is a microcosm of the history of Japan which I studied a bit in college — Chinese history, my other heritage, being so much older was a more daunting academic challenge.
 My mother thought it important to make sure that we knew that our family was from the Daimyo class, who were feudal lords of vast holdings of inherited land.
 My mother said that we were distantly related to the emperor but not through blood but marriage.
 Only the emperor used the chrysanthemum as the royal crest but if your family was related through blood, their family crest (called Ka-Mon) would include the chrysanthemum.

 Samurai, which is a term more widely known, were the military nobility loyal to a particular Daimyo family.
 I learned from a museum in Japan that there were something like 22 ranks of Samurai, determined by birth.
 It was possible to become a samurai much like a stable boy in England could be knighted.
 In the case of Japan, even an exceptional stable boy could make the lowest rank of samurai.